 Artwork is an examination of life.
 Artists consider trivial things in life as important inspirations and they can hardly be insensible or unsympathetic in this regard.
 With keen sensitivity and unique skills, they integrate the neutral scenarios of life into their perception and attitude towards the society in order to unite emotion experience and logical cognition.
 In the law, although ‘Obiter dictum’ is not essential to the decision, the implied opinions are crucial in making subsequent judgments.
 Other judges may later take it as a reference for decision-making, thus it is still a convincing judgment.
 It is as if artists retrospect minor things in life, and create artworks that emotionally connect them with their viewers.

-The exhibited works are the graduates’ profound rational and emotional reflection of daily surroundings.
-We are honoured to invite audience to experience their pursuit of art creation, the pure love of reflecting life by art, as well as to discover and unveil the ‘sometimes irrelevant’ beauties in life.
+The exhibited worked are the graduates’ profound rational and emotional reflection of daily surroundings.
+We were honoured to invite audience to experience their pursuit of art creation, the pure love of reflecting life by art, as well as to discover and unveil the ‘sometimes irrelevant’ beauties in life.

 Sometimes Irreleveant – Bachelor of Arts (Fine Art) Graduation Exhibition 2018